Overview

 Concrete Foundations is carried as part of a broader commercial or industrial general contracting responsibility.
 The assignment is not treated like a stand-alone specialty.
 It is connected to schedule logic, procurement control, submittal pacing, field reporting, inspections, and turnover planning so the entire job moves with fewer handoff gaps.
 The points below capture the coordination issues that usually matter most once the project enters active delivery.

-• Field sequencing designed to reduce friction around downstream trade release once the jobsite is active.
+- Field sequencing designed to reduce friction around commercial and industrial foundation embed coordination requiring pre-pour inspection of anchors, conduit, and drain penetrations before concrete placement once the jobsite is active.

 Our Concrete Foundations Process